henkelmax/config-builder/readme.md

 integer=10
 # This is a long entry with the range 0-20
 long=10
+# This is a float entry with the range 0.0-20.0
+float=10.0
 # This is a double entry with the range 0.0-20.0
 double=10.0
 # This is a string entry